Abhishek02408/Circlepe_Assign/README.md

 **Solution**: Used Tailwind CSS classes to manage the visibility of the filter popup and implemented JavaScript to toggle these classes based on user interactions.

 ## Future Enhancements
+- **Improved Accessibility**: Enhance the application’s accessibility to ensure it is usable by people with disabilities.
+- **Performance Optimization**: Optimize loading times and performance, especially for dynamic content.
+- **Integration with APIs**: Consider integrating with external APIs for real-time property data and updates.
 - **Back-End Integration**: Implement a back-end with Node.js to handle data persistence and user authentication.
 - **Database**: Integrate a database to store property listings, user details, and favorite properties.
 - **Advanced Filtering**: Improve the filter functionality with more advanced options and user-friendly interface elements.